gardehal/embedded-systems/projects/dumb-door/dumb-door.md

     - Yes, Still getting ENOENT (error no entry, error no entity, likley due to other thread accessing the file despite thread lock)
   - Motor not capable of turning lock at the moment the mechanism bites.
 Larger gear? step slower for torque?
   - toggleLock runs sync, which can cause status LED to miss cycles on blink.
 Looks a bit odd.
+  - timeout for IP and/or get datetime, slow and unpredicatble.
+Could use internal clock but not reliable

 ## Circuit Diagram